 With over 300 wineries, many of them winning medals in international wine competitions, the Commonwealth is quickly becoming the premiere destination for wine enthusiasts on the East Coast.

-Barboursville Vineyards (Barboursville)
+photo courtesy of Barboursville Vineyards

 Luxurious Lodging: Located on more than 500 acres of bucolic countryside on the outskirts of Charlottesville, Boar’s Head is in the heart of Central Virginia Wine Country.
 This quintessential Virginia resort offers exceptional service and world-class recreational opportunities, including squash, tennis, and several swimming pools in the Boar’s Head Sports Club, the Audubon-certified Birdwood Golf Course (re-opening spring 2020), an on-site spa, and a trail system for hiking throughout the property.

-Boar’s Head Resort (Charlottesville)
+Boar’s Head Resort (Charlottesville). photo credit: Jack Looney

 Other Luxury Lodging in Virginia Wine Country:

-- The Clifton – Among the historic inns in Virginia, The Clifton is truly unique.
+Among the historic inns in Virginia, The Clifton is truly unique.
 Originally constructed in 1799 as a classic colonial-style home for Thomas Jefferson’s daughter and husband, Martha and Thomas Mann Randolph.
 Nestled in the beautiful Blue Ridge Mountains just outside of Charlottesville and on the way to Jefferson’s Monticello, the Clifton exudes historic charm with much appreciated modern touches, a Michelin star chef, and sweeping scenic vistas.

-- Albemarle Estate – Located on Virginia’s largest vineyard in the heart of the Monticello Wine Trail, Albemarle Estate offers guests the opportunity to stay at one of the most prestigious and architecturally significant residences in history.
+Located on Virginia’s largest vineyard in the heart of the Monticello Wine Trail, Albemarle Estate offers guests the opportunity to stay at one of the most prestigious and architecturally significant residences in history.
 The sprawling estate offers a lively tasting room, library bar, outdoor pool and fishing ponds, gardens and more.

-- Inn at Willow Grove – The 2019 Travel + Leisure World’s Best Awards named the Inn at Willow Grove #1 in 2019 Top 10 Best Resort Hotels in The South as well as #24 in The Top 100 Hotels in the World.
+The 2019 Travel + Leisure World’s Best Awards named the Inn at Willow Grove #1 in 2019 Top 10 Best Resort Hotels in The South as well as #24 in The Top 100 Hotels in the World.
 Located just north of Charlottesville, and minutes from James Madison’s Montpelier, the inn blends timeless elegance and charm in a beautifully restored, sunny yellow 1770s home.
 Dine at the on-site Forbes 4-star restaurant, spend the day unwinding at the spa in a quaint barn behind the house, and enjoy concierge butler service with every stay.

-- The 1804 Inn at Barboursville Vineyards – One of Virginia’s oldest vineyards, Barboursville sits on an especially scenic parcel with historic houses, ruins, and roots which produce award-winning wines year after year.
+One of Virginia’s oldest vineyards, Barboursville sits on an especially scenic parcel with historic houses, ruins, and roots which produce award-winning wines year after year.
 Two classic Georgian villas afford bucolic and charming suites while three more cottages offer cozy and romantic lodging perfect for a getaway.

 Fine Dining & Drinks: Dine at The Mill Room at Boar’s Head, 1799 At The Clifton, or nearby restaurants like The Alley Light, The Ivy Inn Restaurant, C&O Restaurant, Fleurie, and Palladio at Barboursville Vineyard.